danielgordon10/thor-iqa-cvpr-2018/README.md

 The results will be saved in the same path as the Tensorboard logs in a timestamped csv file.
 Evaluation is currently only supported for **rl** and **end_to_end_baseline**.

-If you want to evalate on questions in unseen rooms, then set TEST_SET to 'test' in [constants.py](constants.py).
+If you want to evalate on questions in unseen rooms, then set TEST_SET to 'unseen_scenes' in [constants.py](constants.py).
-If instead you want to evaluate on questions from the training rooms, set TEST_SET to 'train_test'.
+If instead you want to evaluate on questions from the training rooms, set TEST_SET to 'seen_scenes'.

 ## Visualizations
 During training, it may be useful to view certain bits of output.